clarabachorz/mapping-hte-sectors/README.md

 ### Installing dependencies

 In order to execute this software, the corresponding python dependencies have to be installed.
-The use of poetry is here recommended, using:
+The use of poetry is recommended here, using:

 ```
 poetry install